[Updated May 2023]

 6. Social networks

 Social networks play an important role in tourism since they are used before, during, and after the trip.
-Everyone has their own platform preferences, so consider this segment of your target audience so you can decide where to focus your social media efforts.
+Everyone has their own platform preferences, so carefully consider this segment of your target audience to help you decide where to focus your social media efforts.

 Tip: It’s not worthwhile to be on every platform out there, so we recommend that you pick between 3 and 4 and keep those regularly updated.
 There is nothing more discouraging for a social media user than to find that the last update was posted 2 years ago!
-During the tour, encourage your customers to share their photos by creating a tour hashtag.
-This is a great way to appeal to social media algorithms and back up your reviews.
+By limiting the platforms you maintain, you can focus your efforts on generating innovative content, such as surveys or quizzes, to promote follower participation.
+Or, during the tour, encourage your customers to share their photos by creating a tour hashtag.
+This is a great way to appeal to social media algorithms, back up your reviews, and delight customers.

 7. Facebook Messenger and chatbots

 The growing need for a rapid response in social networks is satisfied through the use of practical tools such as Facebook Messenger or chatbots.
 Many people will book tours through the first company with clear tour information.
-This means it’s important to have complete information available on your website as well as a way for people to quickly and easily contact you with questions
+This means it’s important to have complete information available on all your digital presences (i.e. your website, Google My Business, Facebook, etc.) as well as a way for people to quickly and easily contact you with questions.

 Tip: Consider using a service like tawk.to(opens in a new tab).
 This allows your site’s visitors to get instant answers throughout the day, even if you aren’t sitting at your computer the entire time.